yehonatanmizrachi/snake_assembly/README.md

 1.If you cross the up and down boundaries, you lose!(I'm working on code that will move the snake to the opposite side of the screen)

-2.Use the arrows key to take turns.
+2.Use the arrows keys to take turns.

 3.To exit press Esc

 4.To win, gain FFh points

 5.If you lose, press space to start over or any other key to quit.